|

 - Click the "Ellipse" tool in the ribbon.

-Remark: The ellipse is drawn in an area.
-The start position of the drawing corresponds to one corner of the area in which the ellipse will be drawn. - Keep the left mouse button down until you have finished drawing.
+Note: The Ellipsis is drawn in the.
+The start position of the drawing corresponds to one of the corners of the area in which the ellipse will be drawn. - Hold the left mouse button down until you have finished drawing.

-Remark: If you hold down the Shift key, you will get a perfect circle.
+Note: If you hold down the Shift key, the drawing will be a circle.

 - The "Rectangle" tool is used to draw a rectangle or a square on the current layer.
 The line and fill color can be selected in the "Lines" group.
 These characteristics can also be modified in the image editor pane.
 To use this tool: